Du Yuming: Chinese Civil War

 On June 11 Lin's forces returned to Siping and began to engage and besiege it.
 Du's commander in the siege of Siping was Chen Mingren, who commanded 29,000 soldiers.
 Before Lin's forces arrived, Chen was able to entrench his forces in strong positions, and the first waves of Communist attackers suffered heavy casualties.
 The defenders in Siping also benefited from effective air support.
 The Communists were able to break into the city twice, but were driven back both times with heavy casualties.
 By mid-June the attackers were beginning to suffer from attrition and exhaustion, and by June 24 Nationalist reinforcements began to arrive from Hebei, and from Du's garrisons in other areas.
 On July 1 the siege was broken and the attackers were ordered to retreat north of the Songjiang river.

-The Communists suffered between 13,000-40,000 casualties (depending on the source), while the Nationalist garrison at Siping was reduced to slightly over 3,000 men.
+The Communists suffered between 13,000 and 40,000 casualties (depending on the source), while the Nationalist garrison at Siping was reduced to slightly over 3,000 men.
 Nationalist sources also reported that they had captured 94,000 enemy soldiers, and that 143,000 men in Lin's army had defected.
 Communist sources confirm slightly lower rates of desertion, with some divisions reporting a desertion rate of over 20%.
 Chiang Kai-shek interpreted the battle as decisive victory, but recalled Du from the Northeast and replaced him with Chen Cheng, who was one of Chiang's favourite generals.
 After Du's victory at Siping, Chiang may have sent Chen to the Northeast in order for Chen to have what Chiang believed would be the "final blow" against Lin.
 Shortly after Du was recalled, Lin Biao defeated Chen, taking control of Manchuria in 1948.

 When the military situation in Xuzhou got serious, he was extracted from North East China and flown to Xuzhou as Deputy Commander of Xuzhou Bandit Suppression Headquarters to rescue Huang Baitao's Army Group.
 He was unable to do so and he himself was besieged as he attempted to breakout to the Yangtze.
 After 66 days of intense combat, he was finally defeated and Chiang's forces North of the Huai river were completely annihilated.

 Capture and exoneration

-After the Battle of Huaihai, Du was taken prisoner and later held in Beijing's Gongdelin Re-education prison until 1959 as a war criminal.
+After the 1948-49 Battle of Huaihai, Du was taken prisoner and later held in Beijing's Gongdelin Re-education prison until 1959 as a war criminal.
 In 1959, Chairman Mao pardoned and released him along with Wang Yaowu, Song Xilian and several other former ROC Army generals.
-He was given a position in government as an official historian and died in 1981.
+After his release, he was appointed to the Chinese People’s Political Consultative Conference.
+He, along with other former nationalist generals, was persecuted by middle-school Red Guards during the Cultural Revolution, but was spared from more severe punishments due to the intervention of Zhou Enlai.
+He died in May 1981 in Beijing.